Pandaqi/Pandaqi-Studio/pandaqi-studio/content/wondering-witches/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Wondering Witches"
-headerTitle: "Brew potions, deduce recipes, and enchant the poorly communicating High Witch"
 blurb: "Brew a secret potion to defeat your greatest enemies—as witches tend to do—but the High Witch is terrible at communicating recipes ..."
-blurbShort: "Ten ingredients, one correct combination.
+# blurb: "Ten ingredients, one correct combination.
 A cooperative [One Paper Game](/boardgames#one-paper-games) for 1--5 players about finding the right potion, where ingredients have wondrous effects and the High Witch is terrible at communicating."

-customHeight: "small-medium"

-color: "purple"

 date: 2023-02-14 # old publishing date: 2020-04-28

 difficulty: "kids-can-play"
 genres: ["family"]
-categories: ["boardgame", "one-paper-game", "hybrid-game"]
+categories: ["board-game", "one-paper-game", "hybrid-game"]
 tags: ["cooking", "deduction", "logic"]
 themes: ["magic", "fantasy"]